 Prediction: Jon Moxley retains the IWGP United States Championship

-Moxley won back is United States title the night prior to Lance Archer.
+Moxley won back is United States title the night before from Lance Archer.
 Robinson issued a challenge against the winner from night one so that is the reason that Moxley will defend his title right away.

 Robinson is great in Japan but he just won the IWGP Tag Team Championship on Night 1 and I doubt that they’ll book him a double champion, especially since the main event will have that historic moment.